sisodia1784/Kaggle_Titanic_Competition/README.md

 ## Results ##

-The main findings of the code can be found at the post available here
+The main findings of the code can be found at the post available [here](https://data-science-enthusiast.medium.com/kaggle-titanic-competition-exploratory-data-analysis-and-machine-learning-model-building-387029dab30d)

-Wish you all the very Best :thumbsup: